ucan-wg/spec/README.md

 selector = "*" / 1*DIGIT
 ```

-`prf:*` represents all of the UCANs in the current proofs array.
+  * [ ] `prf:*` represents all of the UCANs in the current proofs array.
 The witnesses for the current UCAN MAY be referenced by their index in the `"prf"` field.
-If selecting a particular witness (i.e. not the wildcard), then a zero-indexed MUST be used.
+If selecting a particular witness (i.e. not the wildcard), then zero-based indexing MUST be used.
 The first UCAN would be selected by `prf:0`, the second by `prf:1`, and so on.
-By virtue of the indexing scheme, selections MUST be performed on the current UCAN only, and cannot recursively on nested witnesses.
+By virtue of the indexing scheme, selections MUST be performed on the current UCAN only, and cannot recurse on nested witnesses.

-Further selection of capabilities inside fo specific witnesses MUST NOT be a valid parsing of this URI.
+Further selection of capabilities inside of specific witnesses MUST NOT be a valid parsing of this URI.
 For instance, `prf:0:mailto` MUST NOT be a valid `prf` URI.

 ### 4.3.2 `prf` Actions

 The `prf` scheme MUST accept the following action: `ucan/DELEGATE`.
-This redelegates all of the capabilities in the selected witness(es).
+This action redelegates all of the capabilities in the selected witness(es).

 `ucan/delegate` is distinct from the superuser ability, and acts as a re-export of the ability.
 If an attenuated resource or capabilty is desired, then it MUST be explicitly listed without the `prf` URI scheme.